grommunio/grommunio-documentation/admin/administration.rst

 - Source folder (required): Source folder to sync from
 - Source auth: Type of authentication to use
 - Protocol (required): Protocol to use
-- SSL certifcate path (if `Use SSL` is checked): Path to local certificate directory or empty to use local default
+- SSL certificate path (if `Use SSL` is checked): Path to local certificate directory or empty to use local default
 - SSL fingerprint (if `Use SSL` is checked): Fingerprint of the server certificate